RESEARCH-LED ADVICE

 FOUNDER

-My research has been funded by the UK Foreign, Commonwealth & Development Office through the Commonwealth Scholarship Commission.
-It has been conducted in Nigeria and the UK, published in ACM and Springer, and presented at national legislative forums, including the 6th Legislative Summit on Universal Health Coverage, Abuja.
+… is a human–computer interaction researcher and adviser working at the intersection of digital inclusion and governance.
+Her work has been funded by the UK Foreign, Commonwealth and Development Office through the Commonwealth Scholarship Commission, conducted across Nigeria and the UK, published by ACM and Springer, and presented at national legislative forums, including the 6th Legislative Summit on Health in Abuja.

-Most importantly, it has led to measurable improvements in live services: reductions in errors, drop-off, and support burden for groups routinely overlooked in design and implementation.
+Most importantly, her work has led to measurable improvements in live services, including reductions in errors, drop-off, and support burden for groups routinely overlooked in design and implementation.

-ORIA takes that evidence and puts it to work by supporting organisations to see what is actually happening and what needs to change.
+ORIA exists to use real-world evidence to support organisations in understanding what is actually happening and what needs to change.

 RESEARCH FUNDING